By Jenna Jolie

 We do however suggest bringing enough USD for 3-4 days of spending, just in case you don’t get to an ATM or the ATM isn’t working.
 We’d suggest bringing at least $150 USD per person and tucking it away with your passports.
 No matter where we travel we always have some emergency cash on hand.

 Take money out at the ATM

 Back in 2012, Myanmar didn’t have a single ATM machine and tourists had to bring new USD bills in pristine condition and exchange money in Myanmar.
 This is no longer the situation.
 Now in 2018, there are over 1,000 ATM machines in Myanmar.
 All major tourist cities and some hotels will have them.
-We personally used the ATM in the Mandalay airport, on the main road in New Bagan, and in Inle Lake.
+We personally used the ATM at the Mandalay airport, on the main road in New Bagan, and in Inle Lake.
 We saw them everywhere, there was even one in the middle of the lake in Inle.

-Note that every machine we used had a maximum withdrawal limit of 300,000 kyats (about $225USD) per transaction.
-We were also noticed several places in Myanmar accepted credit cards, so just in case you are running low on cash you may be able to use your credit card, however, there may be fees.
+Note that every machine we used had a maximum withdrawal limit of 300,000 kyats (about $ 225 USD) per transaction.
+We also noticed several places in Myanmar accept credit cards, so just in case you are running low on cash you may be able to use your credit card, however, there may be fees.
 We settled our hotel bill at the Amata Garden Resort in Inle Lake on our credit card.